Britney Spears: Achievements

-Spears' awards and accolades include a Grammy Award; 15 Guinness World Records; six MTV Video Music Awards, including the Michael Jackson Video Vanguard Award; seven Billboard Music Awards, including the Millennium Award; the inaugural Radio Disney Icon Award; the GLAAD Media Award's Vanguard Award; and a star on the Hollywood Walk of Fame.
+Spears's awards and accolades include a Grammy Award; 15 Guinness World Records; six MTV Video Music Awards, including the Michael Jackson Video Vanguard Award; seven Billboard Music Awards, including the Millennium Award; the inaugural Radio Disney Icon Award; the GLAAD Media Award's Vanguard Award; and a star on the Hollywood Walk of Fame.

 Spears is listed by the Guinness World Records as having the "Best-selling album by a teenage solo artist" for her debut studio album, ...Baby One More Time, which sold over 13 million copies in the United States.
 Melissa Ruggieri of the Richmond Times-Dispatch reported: "She's also marked for being the best-selling teenage artist.
 Before she turned 20 in 2001, Spears had sold over 37 million albums worldwide".

 Spears has sold over 150 million records worldwide, making her one of the best-selling music artists of all time.
 She also sold more than 70 million records in United States, including 36.9 million digital singles and 33.6 million digital albums.
 Spears is further recognized as the best-selling female albums artist of the 2000s in the United States, as well as the fifth overall.
 In December 2009, Billboard ranked Spears the 8th Artist of the 2000s decade in the United States.
 She is one of the few artists in history to have had a number-one single and a number-one studio album in the US during each of the three decades of her career.
 With "3" in 2009 and "Hold It Against Me" in 2011, she became the second artist after Mariah Carey in the Hot 100's history to debut at number one with two or more songs.
 In 2016, Spears ranked at number twenty on Billboards Greatest Of All Time Top Dance Club Artists list.